FoamyGuy/CircuitPython_Blinkas_Breakout/readme.md

 Ice and Conveyor belts will cause Blinka to slide and be pushed along unless Blinka has gotten the appropriate boots.

 This game serves as a more fully fleshed out example of the [CSV Tilemap Game system](https://hackaday.io/project/168653-csv-tilemap-game)

+Try building your own maps by copying and editing the map csv file.